A blog to keep family and friends relatively up to speed and a place to pop occasional random thoughts and photos when I have them.

 I didn’t know where I was going to go but I set out with my map and necessities and followed my feet.
 I’d thought about going up the hill behind the town but I wasn’t sure what the walking would be like so I was open to other options but my feet took me that way anyway and up I went.
 I tried to follow the path but lost it pretty quickly and decided just to go up the nearest incline to see if there was a view.
 It turned out there wasn’t so I wandered off and somehow came across the path a little further into the forest.

 I followed this away from town and after I’d been walking uphill for a while I turned round to see I’d come above the tree level in one directions and was looking over a plain backed by mountains.
 I hurried further up, glancing back every now and then to see if anything else came into view.
 I came to the top of the path and saw it didn’t go to the top of the hill (or so I thought) so I scarpered up onto a bit of rock to get a better a view and discovered that there was a 4x4 track going off at right angles to the path and leading further up and back in the direction of town.
 So I followed this and after a few minutes came to the trig point at the top of the hill.
 I can’t describe the view, and the photos in no way do it justice, but I remember laughing in my awe of it.
+I’m used to having a view in one direction but this was 360 with something different at each turn.
+If you ever come to New Zealand you should stop in Tekapo for a night.
+Very few people do – they seem to see it as a good place to rest on the way to Mt Cook or Queenstown – and that makes it even better because you can go for a walk as I did and meet absolutely no one.
+The world is yours.
+But I digress.

 Once I’d spent who knows how long taking photos and video and soaking it all up I decided to follow the track further and see what other views could be discovered.
 There wasn’t going to be a huge change in what I could see but I always have the urge to go round the next corner just in case the different perspective opens up a whole new scene (hopefully you understand what I mean).
 I ended up following the track as far as it could go and these are some of the views I saw.